aTasja/MyRadio/README.md

    If URL will be invalid an appropliate toast will be shown.
 8. While the radio is playing, the application responds to incoming calls.
    At the moment of an incoming call, the radio stops.
 After the end of the call or conversation, the radio reconnects.
+9. While the radio is playing a push notification is been showing on the top bar of device.
+   The notification  includes name of app and name of playing radio station.
+   If user push the notification, main screen of app will be shown.

 App firstly connect to three radio stream URLs:
 -----------------------------------------------